TheDahoom/Sveltekit-seo/README.md

 ```

 ## Extendable
-IF you want to use an unusual meta tag or use your own custom one (eg: google site verification).
+If you want to use an unusual meta tag or use your own custom one (eg: google site verification).
 It's easy as:
 ```svelte
 <Seo title="abc" description="def">
   <meta name="google-site-verification" content="abcd123">